JDulin/ElevatorPlayground/README.md

 This is implemented by both state case classes.

 -- State is managed in two case classes, a `BuildingState` and an `ElevatorState`.
-Both of these inherit from the empty class `State`, which just ensures homogeneity of the ControlSystem functions in both case classes.
+Both of these inherit from the empty class `State`, which exposes the 3 control functions.
+They are then ovveridden for the `BuildingState` and `ElevatorState`.

 -- `BuildingState` holds a list of `ElevatorStates` which correspond to all of the building's elevators as well as the number of floors in the building.